-List of Famous People with Autism ranked by fame and popularity.
-Autism is a disorder in which symptoms include impaired social interaction, delayed or disrupted verbal and non-verbal communication and repetitive behavior.
+Autism is a disorder with symptoms including impaired social interaction, delayed or disrupted verbal and nonverbal communication, and repetitive behavior.
 Autism can be caused through genetics or by agents that cause birth defects.
-As of 2012, The Centers for Disease Control report that 20 per 1,000 children in the United States are diagnosed with autism.

-Who is the most famous person with autism?
-Albert Einstein tops our list.
-Einstein is amongst a list of historical figures who are suspected to have had autism.
-Autism wasn't classified as a disorder until the 1940s.
+Famous people with autism include Albert Einstein and other historical figures who are suspected to have had autism, which wasn't classified as a disorder until the 1940s.
 Einstein is thought to have had autism because he experienced language delays and educational slowness.
-Other historical figures who are thought to have had autism include Charles Darwin, Isaac Newton and Mozart.
+Other historical figures who are thought to have had autism include Charles Darwin, Isaac Newton, and Mozart.

 In November 2014, Jerry Seinfeld told Brian Williams on NBC's Nightly News that he believes he's on the autism spectrum.
 "I think, on a very drawn-out scale, I think I'm on the spectrum."

 "Basic social engagement is really a struggle.
 I'm very literal, when people talk to me and they use expressions, sometimes I don't know what they're saying," Seinfeld said.
 "But I don't see it as dysfunctional, I just think of it as an alternate mindset."Source: NBC

 - Birthplace: Brooklyn, New York